nannasalmi Goes Museum

 Teachers of the watchmaking school started a watch collection for the use of the school, but the actual watch museum was founded not earlier than in the end of 1950’s.
 In 1981 Finland’s Watchmakers Foundation established in Helsinki the Finnish Museum of Horology, and the watch collection was donated there.

-To add jewelleries to the collection of the watch museum was an item already about a decade ago.
+To add jewelleries to the collection of the watch museum was an issue already about a decade ago.
 In a new location it would have been possible, but it took a year more of a juridical process to change the rules of the foundation.
 Finally in 14.6.2021 started the Finnish Museum of Horology and Jewellery Kruunu (engl.
 Crown).
 The new museum opened its doors in March 2022 in Tapiola, Espoo.
 A year earlier, when it was clear that the rules of the foundation will be changed, Nanna was contacted by the museum.

 Essi Pullinen, museum director

-But I also feel humble and greatful to receive honor from professional goldsmiths though I can’t make goldsmith work myself.
-The fact that jewelleries designed by me will be in a permanent collection in the only museum of the northern countries specialized in watches and jewelleries is a great honor to me.”
+"I also feel humble and greatful to receive honor from professional goldsmiths though I can’t make goldsmith work myself.
+The fact that these jewelleries will be in a permanent collection in the only museum of the northern countries specialized in watches and jewelleries, is a great honor to me.”

 In the museum’s jewellery collection there are now the bracelet Naomi and the ring Tuum.